Kurt Eisner: Life and career

 Kurt Eisner was born in Berlin on 14 May 1867, to Emanuel Eisner and Hedwig Levenstein, both Jewish.
 Newspaper reports of his death identify him as being born in the Kingdom of Galicia.
-From 1892 to 1917 he was married to painter Elisabeth Hendrich with whom he had five children.
+From 1892 to 1917 he was married to painter Elisabeth Hendrich, with whom he had five children.
 After they divorced Eisner married Elise Belli, an editor.
 With her, he had two daughters.

 Eisner studied philosophy, but then became a journalist in Marburg.
 From 1890 to 1895, he was contributing editor of the Frankfurter Zeitung, during which time he wrote an article attacking Kaiser Wilhelm II, and for which he spent nine months in prison.
 Eisner was always an open republican as well as a Social-Democrat, joining the SPD in 1898, although for tactical reasons, German Social-Democracy, particularly in its later stages, rather cold-shouldered anything in the shape of republican propaganda as unnecessary and included in general Social-Democratic aims.
 Consequently, he fought actively for political democracy as well as Social-Democracy.
 He became editor of Vorwärts after the death of Wilhelm Liebknecht in 1900, but in 1905 was called upon to resign by a majority of the editorial board, which favored more orthodox Marxists.
 After that, his activities were confined in the main to Bavaria, though he toured other parts of Germany.
 He was chief editor of the Fränkische Tagespost in Nuremberg from 1907 to 1910, and afterward became a freelance journalist in Munich.

 Eisner joined the Independent Social Democratic Party of Germany in 1917, at the height of World War I, and was convicted of treason in 1918 for his role in inciting a strike of munitions workers.
 He spent nine months in Cell 70 of Stadelheim Prison, but was released during the General Amnesty in October of that year.

 After his release from prison, Eisner organized the revolution that overthrew the monarchy in Bavaria (see German Revolution).
 He declared Bavaria to be a free state and republic, the People's State of Bavaria, on 8 November 1918, becoming the first republican premier of Bavaria.
 On 23 November 1918, he leaked documents from the Bavarian plenipotentiary in Berlin during July and August 1914 that he thought proved that the war was caused by "a small horde of mad Prussian military" men as well as "allied" industrialists, capitalists, politicians, and princes.
-At the Berne Conference of Socialists held in Berne, Switzerland, he attacked moderate German socialists for their refusal to acknowledge Germany's part in bringing about World War I. For that speech, and for his uncompromising hostility to Prussia, he became bitterly hated by large sections of the German people.
+At the Berne Conference of Socialists held in Bern, Switzerland, he attacked moderate German socialists for their refusal to acknowledge Germany's part in bringing about World War I. For that speech, and for his uncompromising hostility to Prussia, he became bitterly hated by large sections of the German people.